What is Recycled Water?

 Recycled water is highly-treated wastewater that has undergone multiple levels of treatment to meet stringent quality and safety standards set by the California State Water Resources Control Board.
 Treatment typically consists of filtration to remove suspended solids, some bacteria, and other pollutants.
 Disinfection then destroys any remaining bacteria and viruses, using chemicals (such as chlorine) or non-chemical methods like ultraviolet light.

 Recycled water is safe and suitable for a variety of non-drinking uses.

 San Francisco's potential uses of recycled water include:

 - Irrigation of parks, medians and other landscaped areas

 - Street cleaning

 Current Use of Recycled Water

-The SFPUC partnered with Daly City to produce and deliver recycled water to irrigate Harding Park and Fleming Golf Courses.
-Since October 2012, recycled water produced by the North San Mateo County Sanitation District, a subsidiary of Daly City, has been used to irrigate 163 acres of public golf course greens.
-This project received $2.1 million in Proposition 84 grant funding for a portion of the construction costs.
+The SFPUC partnered with Daly City to construct infrastructure to produce and deliver recycled water to irrigate Harding Park and Fleming Golf Courses.
+Since 2012, recycled water produced by the North San Mateo County Sanitation District, a subsidiary of Daly City, has been used to irrigate the golf courses.
+This project was awarded $2.1 million in Proposition 84 grant funding for a portion of the construction costs.